7k8m/json.filed/README.md

             + if iterator, above filePath is iterated.
         + Nothing copied,if return no object.
     + `executer` is an event emitter and can be used in error handling
-+ As syntax sugar, object typed other than function is wrapped as function.
++ As syntactic sugar, object typed other than function is wrapped as function.

 ### link
 ````